kierblk/code-notes/JavaScript/README.md

 ## 05 - Putting it All Together

+TODO: Update with TOC for section 5

 ## 06 - Rails as an API

+TODO: Update with TOC for section 6

 ## 07 - Formalizing JS: Data Types, Comparisons, and Conditionals